emmaxuereb/Spatial-Analysis-of-Fatal-Motor-Vehicle-Accidents/README.md

 ## Notes

-- The study focuses on 26 eastern U.S. states as defined by World Population Review.
+- The study focuses on the eastern U.S. states.
 - Counties with very few reported accidents were excluded to avoid distortions in fatality rate calculations.